 - 1 small sweet watermelon (a 6 pounder will do)

 - Slice the watermelon in half.
 Assuming your watermelon isn’t seedless, slice the halves into smaller strips and use a small spoon to scoop out the seeds.
 Discard the seeds, and scoop chunks of watermelon from the rind into the blender.
 If the watermelon is seedless, use a big spoon to scoop chunks of watermelon flesh into the blender.
 Discard the rind.

 - Blend the watermelon until it is totally pulverized.
 This shouldn’t take more than a minute.
 Squeeze the juice of one small lime into the blender and blend for a few seconds.
-Pour the watermelon juice into a pitcher or pour directly into glasses, over ice.
+If your watermelon is notably pulpy, pour the mixture through a fine mesh strainer into a pitcher.
+If not, you can pour it directly into glasses filled with ice.